HL7/ehrs-base-ig/input/pagecontent/validation.md

-### Validation

 The EHR-S FM validation rules are automatically because of the FHIR Profiling itself or, where possible, defined as constraints in the base Requirements resource.
-As a result the FM validation report is now available as part of the [QA page](qa.html).
+As a result the FM validation results are now part of the [QA page](qa.html).

 See the constraints in the following profiles: